AcidPi/cwk-server/readme.md

 It is recommended to set up Chat and PUN servers with [Photon](https://www.photonengine.com/) if you want to play PVP and use chat exclusively with users of your server.

 ## Questions and Support

-For any issues or questions, please feel free to DM me on Discord, @shishkabob.org